I stood in my watchtower, under the amethyst sky, waiting for them to appear.

 A chill spread under my skin.
 The closer they came, the quicker the ice ran through my veins.
 Soon, the clouds would bend to my heart.
 Take the shape only I was meant to give them.
 But only for a moment, before turning to powder and dusting the earth in a delicate, cold flurry.

 I looked over the railing at the crowd that had gathered on the beach below.
-They were a sea of skin and little else.
+A sea of skin and little else.
 They didn’t feel the cold as I did.
 Where I was covered from head to toe, the others were scantily clothed, leaving as much of their skin as the Heavens allowed exposed to receive the most from the blessing.

 Being a Sculptor, I no longer needed the monthly blessing.
 Good thing.
 I would have frozen to death if I had.
 But I’d have gladly given up my eternal blessing to be on the ground.
 To be with my friends.
 To dance and laugh and play with them.
 All of them, but especially, Theo.